senal4/Github-Git-Cheat-Sheet/README.md

 **Exclude temporary files and paths**

-Lists all ignored files in this project
+List all ignored files in this project
 ```
 $ git ls-files --other --ignored --exclude-standard
 ```